Addiction Treatment In Cambridge, MA

 Questions About Treatment?

-But as a person begins to lose control over drug or alcohol abuse, it becomes harder to ignore or conceal signs of substance abuse.
+But as a person begins to lose control over drug or alcohol use, it becomes harder to ignore or conceal signs of substance use.
 As this occurs, family members may notice physical, mental or behavioral changes that point to addiction.

 Substance use disorders can be mild, moderate or severe.
 Major signs include when a person: